a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 - Nmap sends a SYN packet.
 - If the port is open, the server replies with a SYN-ACK.
-- But instead of replying with an ACK (step 3 of the handshake), Nmap sends an RST (reset) to tear down the connection immediately.
+- But instead of replying with an ACK (step 3, to complete the handshake), Nmap sends an RST (reset) to tear down the connection immediately.

 So the connection is never fully established — only the SYN → SYN-ACK part happens.